Call US

 Common Signs and Symptoms of Benzodiazepine Overdose are:

-According to the Centers for Disease Control and Prevention (CDC), benzodiazepine overdose emergency department visits were more common among females and persons aged 25–34 years, and the highest number of benzodiazepine overdose emergency department visits occurred in Q3 2020.
-CDC also reported that Illicit benzodiazepines, such as etizolam, flualprazolam, and flubromazolam, were increasingly detected in postmortem and clinical samples in 2020, often with opioids.
+According to the Centers for Disease Control and Prevention (CDC), benzodiazepine overdose emergency room visits were more common among females and persons aged 25–34 years, and the highest number of benzodiazepine overdose ER visits occurred in Q3 2020.

 How Long Do Benzodiazepine Effects Last?